On the spectrum of limit models: Preliminaries and basic results

-\begin{example} In \cite[\textsection3]{lrv1}, the authors define a notion of a weakly stable independence relation from a categorical perspective on `amalgams' (from here on we will call this a weakly stable independence relation in the sense of LRV).
+\begin{example} In \cite[\textsection3]{lrv1}, the authors define a notion of a weakly stable independence relation from a categorical perspective on `amalgams' (from here on we will call this a \emph{weakly stable independence relation in the LRV sense}).
 This can be viewed as a relation on 4-tuples of models.
-Given such a relation $\dnf$, they show it can be extended to a relation $\dnfb{}{}{}{}$ that allows the intermediate models to be replaced by arbitrary subsets (i.e. the relation $\dnfb{M_0}{A}{B}{N}$ is defined for $M_0 \lea N$, $A, B \subseteq N$)\cite[8.2]{lrv1}.
+Given such a relation $\dnf$ on an AEC, they show it can be extended to a relation $\dnfb{}{}{}{}$ that allows the intermediate models to be replaced by arbitrary subsets (i.e. the relation $\dnfb{M_0}{A}{B}{N}$ is defined for $M_0 \lea N$, $A, B \subseteq N$)\cite[8.2]{lrv1}.
 In \cite[\textsection8]{lrv1} they show such relations satisfy (broader versions of) invariance, monotonicity, base monotonicity, existence, extension, uniqueness, and transitivity.
-It also has symmetry, which says that $\dnfb{M_0}{A}{B}{N} \iff \dnfb{M_0}{B}{A}{N}$.
+These relations also satisfy a form of symmetry, which says that $\dnfb{M_0}{A}{B}{N} \iff \dnfb{M_0}{B}{A}{N}$ (we will call this \emph{symmetry in the LRV sense} to distinguish it from Definition \ref{symmetry-def}).

-Further, if $\dnf$ is a stable independence relation in the LRV sense, rather than weakly stable, $\dnf$ satisfies the $(<\theta)$-witness property in the sense of \cite[8.7]{lrv1} (over models rather than singletons) in some cardinal $\theta$ (from here on we will call this the `$(<\theta)$-witness property in the LRV sense'), and has strong $(<\kappa)$-local character for some cardinal $\kappa$.
-If we restrict to singletons and models, $\dnfb{}{}{}{}$ has many of the useful properties we listed - see Lemma \ref{lrv-dnf-property-lemma}.
+Further, if $\dnf$ is a stable independence relation in the LRV sense, rather than weakly stable, $\dnf$ satisfies the $(<\theta)$-witness property in the sense of \cite[8.7]{lrv1} (over models rather than singletons) in some cardinal $\theta$ (from here on we will call this the \emph{$(<\theta)$-witness property in the LRV sense}), and has strong $(<\kappa)$-local character for some cardinal $\kappa$.
+If we restrict to singletons and models, $\dnfb{}{}{}{}$ has many of the useful properties we listed (see Lemma \ref{lrv-dnf-property-lemma}).

 \end{example}